nesl/multimodal-bind/README.md

-# Multimodal-Bind - UTD Dataset Label Bind
+# MMBind - UTD Label Bind
 Multimodal Embedding Learning with Distributed Incomplete Data

 ## Processed UTD dataset for label bind (data split is the same as sensor bind)